 Rayville is a very small town located in the state of Louisiana.
-With a population of 3,664 people and three constituent neighborhoods, Rayville is the 109th largest community in Louisiana.
+With a population of 3,347 people and two constituent neighborhoods, Rayville is the 125th largest community in Louisiana.

 Rayville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Rayville is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Rayville who work in office and administrative support (11.35%), maintenance occupations (10.93%), and food service (10.73%).
+Overall, Rayville is a town of service providers, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Rayville who work in sales jobs (11.63%), food service (11.47%), and maintenance occupations (10.73%).

 Rayville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Rayville is a very ethnically-diverse town.
 The people who call Rayville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rayville residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Rayville include English, French, German, and British.
+Important ancestries of people in Rayville include English, French, Italian, Acadian/Cajun, and German.

 The most common language spoken in Rayville is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Langs. of India.